 Detailed Advice on the Process of Terminating Parental Rights

-Terminating parental rights, while seemingly a harsh process, may be in the best interests of the child involved.
-In fact, parental rights are terminated in a number of situations, including those involving step-parent adoptions and nonresponsive parents.
+Terminating parental rights, while seemingly a harsh process, maybe in the best interests of the child involved.
+In fact, parental rights are terminated in a number of situations, including those involving stepparent adoptions and nonresponsive parents.
 Whether both parents agree to the termination or one parent wishes to pursue a forceful termination, the guidance of an experienced lawyer can be invaluable in helping you avoid unnecessary hardship during your proceedings.

-At the law office of Michael J. Griffith, P.A., we understand the confusing and emotions often involved in the process of terminating parental rights.
+At the law office of Michael J. Griffith, P.A., we understand the confusing emotions often involved in the process of terminating parental rights.
 We also understand how important the termination can be to the well-being of the child and the future of both parents.
 With more than 35 years of combined experience, our Pace parental rights attorneys have the insight and knowledge needed to help you understand the process and what you may be able to expect from your proceedings.

 Voluntary Termination Proceedings

-While voluntary termination proceedings are usually civil and without dispute, it is still important to insure that every aspect of the process has been properly addressed.
+While voluntary termination proceedings are usually civil and without dispute, it is still important to ensure that every aspect of the process has been properly addressed.
 We offer step by step guidance throughout the process, and can assist either parent during voluntary termination proceedings.